Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 HR headcount <1% of workforce

-Of course, these won’t be perfect for every business.
-The first won’t lend itself so easily to companies with heavy capital investment, which is off the P&L. The second could be worked around with massive outsourcing or the use of consultants, but that doesn’t address the issue.
-But at least these, or others like them, would signal that HR is resolutely focused on business impact.
+Of course these won’t be perfect for every business.
+The first doesn’t lend itself to companies with heavy capital investment.
+The second could be worked around with outsourcing or use of consultants, which doesn’t address the issue.
+But at least these, or others like them, signal that HR is resolutely focused on business impact.

 Following the spirit rather than the specifics of these two measures, here is what the most farsighted HR leaders are already up to.

-First, HR headcount as % percentage of the total workforce means fewer people and those who are there will need to have greater skill and will be better paid.
+First, HR headcount as %ge of total workforce means fewer people and those who are there will need to have greater skill and will be better paid.
 It needs to be populated by data analysts, AI ninjas, behavioural scientists and system integrators.

-Secondly, new HR does far less, and what it does do will be driven by data for what works.
-50% of CHROs admit they could stop doing some things without it affecting business performance16, so get culling.
+Secondly, new HR does far less and what it does do will be driven by data for what works.
+50% of CHROs admit they could stop doing some things without it affecting business performance13, so get culling.

-This is easy to say, but as business leaders in all functions have discovered, you get little credit and a fair amount of opprobrium when you cut something which someone, somewhere, thought was a good thing.
-Praise goes to those who add something far more lavishly than to those who take away.
+This is easy to say but as business leaders in all functions have discovered, you get little credit and a fair amount of opprobrium when you cut something which someone, somewhere, thought was a good thing.
+Praise goes to those who add something far more lavishly than those who are taking away14.

-Nonetheless, here are nine HR sacred cows that bold HR leaders, with the backing of their leadership colleagues, can remove or reduce without harming business performance, and in some cases, improving it:
+Nonetheless, here are 9 HR sacred cows that bold HR leaders, with the backing of their leadership colleagues, can remove or reduce without harming business performance, and in some cases improving it:

 1. Diversity targets